MidCamp/midcamp-2016-website/vagrant/README.md

 * A few helpful aliases are configured.
 Execute the following commands to perform these operations:

-  * "midcamp" - Switch to the site's docroot.
+  * `midcamp` - Switch to the site's docroot.

-  * "tests" - Switch to the test suite.
+  * `tests` - Switch to the test suite.

-  * "freset" - Forcefully revert features, only from within the site's docroot.
+  * `freset` - Forcefully revert features, only from within the site's docroot.